bpmryan/bpmryan/README.md

 - I plan to study more in the future, including Python and C.

-- In my spare time, I practice piano or watch anime.
+- In my spare time, I mess around with music or watch anime.

 ## Current Project(s)
 - jeopardyProject